8-inch gun M1: Ammunition

-The gun fired separate loading ammunition with two increments.
-M9 Green Bag propellant was used for medium ranges and was preferred for improved accuracy and reduced barrel erosion.
-M10 White Bag was used for long- and extreme-range firing.
-Only two fuses were used: M51A3 point detonating (and delay), and M67A3 mechanical time.
-Range and muzzle velocity below are for maximum charge of M10 White Bag.
+The gun was supplied with two-part ammunition with two increment charges: the M9 Green Bag propellant was used for medium ranges and was preferred for improved accuracy and reduced barrel erosion, while the M10 White Bag was used for long- and extreme-range firing.
+Only two fuses were used: the M51A3 point detonating (and preset delay) fuse, and the M67A3 mechanical time fuse, both of which allowed for airburst and anti-fortification use.

+Note that both muzzle velocity and maximum range are ideal values with the M10 White Bag, of two increments of propellant, and depend heavily on the state of the barrel.
+As these barrels wore down, effective accuracy and range also decreased.

 Existing examples

 Only three examples are known to have survived.
 They are located at: